pdtouch/tripal_doc/docs/dev_guide/module_dev/jobs.rst

  - **Simple function**: this is the method that was used in Tripal 2/3 where you provide a function that is usually in an include file or the module file.
 This approach is not recommend but still fully supported.
  - **String-base Static Callback**: this method allows you to specify a static function in a string.
 You must include the full namespace, class and method.
 For example, `\Drupal\trpextension\Services\ExportVizData::runTripalJob`.
  - **Array-based Static Callback**: this method is equivalent to the string-based approach but some feel is more readible.
 Here the callback is an array where the first element is the class and the second arguement is the name of the static method.
-For example, `[\Drupal\trpextension\Services\ExportVizData::class ,'runTripalJob']`.
+For example, `[\Drupal\trpextension\Services\ExportVizData::class, 'runTripalJob']`.

 In the case of the function, you need to ensure the php file containing the function is included in the page.
 In the case of the other two class-based options, Drupal will automatically include the class based on the namespace.